Terry Kinard

-Alfred Terance "Terry" Kinard (born November 24, 1959) is a former American college and professional football player who was a safety in the National Football League (NFL) for eight seasons during the 1980s and 1990s.
-He played college football at Clemson University, and was a two-time consensus All-American.
-Kinard was selected in the first round of the 1983 NFL Draft, and played professionally for the NFL's New York Giants and Houston Oilers.
+Alfred Terance Kinard (born November 24, 1959) is an American former professional football player who was a safety for eight seasons in the National Football League (NFL) during the 1980s and 1990s.
+He played college football for the Clemson Tigers, and was a two-time consensus All-American.
+Kinard was selected in the first round of the 1983 NFL draft, and played professionally for the NFL's New York Giants and Houston Oilers.
+He won a Super Bowl with the Giants during the 1986 season.

-Early years
+Early life

 Kinard was born in Bitburg, West Germany.
-He attended Sumter High School in Sumter, South Carolina, graduating with the class of 1978.
+His father was stationed in the country, serving as a United States Air Force mechanic.
+Kinard attended Sumter High School in Sumter, South Carolina, graduating with the class of 1978.

 College career

-He attended Clemson University, where he played for the Clemson Tigers football team from 1979 to 1982.
+Kinard attended Clemson University, where he played for the Clemson Tigers football team from 1979 to 1982.
 Kinard was a two-time consensus first-team All-American for two years in a row.
 He was the CBS National Defensive Player of the Year in 1982 and selected to the USA Today All-College Football Team in the 1980s.
 Kinard is the all-time Clemson leader in interceptions with seventeen and tackles by a defensive back with 294.

 His college career did not start smoothly.
 He suffered a separated shoulder in his first game and was out the rest of the season.
 He later said that having to redshirt turned out to be a good thing, as he was not physically ready to compete as a freshman.

 Kinard was inducted into the College Football Hall of Fame in 2001.